 Apply for a 24G approval

-From 29 January 2018 there will be new requirements for 24G matters.
+From 29 January 2018 there are new requirements for 24G matters.

 It is best to seek legal advice if you are the authorised agent for the sale of a property or business where there may be a conflict of interest or beneficial interest.